 Eat This, Lift That!
 The Beginners Guide To Nutrition For Weight Lifting

-Just like a diet to lose weight is often said to be 70% nutrition and 30% exercise, you can make the argument that nutrition is even more important for weight lifting.
+Just like a diet to lose weight is often said to be 70% nutrition and 30% exercise, a diet for lifting weights is just as influential as you pursue your strength challenges.

 - You’ll build muscle (which is important for both your Instagram profile and for maintaining a healthy body into old age)